Navy Pier Auditorium: History

 In 1992, The Festival Hall had construction work done as a result of it being a part of the $150 million renovation plan.
 To help regain attention to Navy Pier, the Aon Grand Ballroom went under construction in 1976.
 After the reconstruction, the entire Pier was named a Chicago landmark.
-Originally, the Aon Grand Ballroom was called the Grand Ballroom but was renamed as the Aon Grand Ballroom in 2015 to honor the contribution of Aon Corporation.
+Originally called the Grand Ballroom, it was renamed in 2015 to honor the contribution of Aon Corporation.

 Dimensions

 The Festival Hall is made up of 170,000 square feet and the ceiling is 60 feet tall.
 The Hall has the option to be split into two halls; Hall A takes up 113,000 square feet while Hall B takes the rest of the 57,000 square feet.
 With the Festival Hall, there is access to an eight truck dock that can be used to load or unload equipment, chairs, and all other items needed for an event.
 The Ballroom has an 80-foot dome and with 18,000 square feet, it has the ability to hold a total of 1,400 people inside.
 The elevated stage gives the opportunity to have live music or performances.
 Chicago musicians that have performed at Navy Pier include Chicago in '79 for ChicagoFest, Cheap Trick in '82, Buddy Guy in '93, Wilco in '95 (the year Navy Pier opened to the public), Milwaukee's BoDeans in '99, South Bend's Umphrey's McGee in '05 on the Skyline Stage, Local H in '14 in the Grand Ballroom, and Kaskade in '13.
-Other musicians that have performed there include James Brown in '65, Frank Sinatra in '82, the Beach Boys in '82, BB King in '96, Jimmy Buffett in '97, Blue Oyster Cult in '98, Weird Al Yankovic in '99, Alice Cooper in '03, Skrillex in '14, and Sheryl Crow in '15.
+Other musicians that have performed there include James Brown in '65, Frank Sinatra in '82, the Beach Boys in '82, BB King in '96, Jimmy Buffett in '97, Blue Öyster Cult in '98, Weird Al Yankovic in '99, Alice Cooper in '03, Skrillex in '14, and Sheryl Crow in '15.